 Pantops, located in Albemarle County, Virginia, was owned by the Jefferson family.
-The land was originally part of a land grant in 1734 divided between Joseph Smith, Edwin Hickman, Thomas Graves, and Jonathan Clark.
-Peter Jefferson purchased the land from Smith and his descendants in stages, beginning in 1746.1 Thomas Jefferson inherited the property, which bordered the Jefferson family’s Shadwell property, following his father’s death in 1756.2 In 1777, Thomas Jefferson purchased additional adjoining land that had been part of the original 1734 land grant.3
+The land was originally part of a land grant in 1734 divided among Joseph Smith, Edwin Hickman, Thomas Graves, and Jonathan Clark.
+Peter Jefferson purchased portions of the land from Smith and his descendants in stages, beginning in 1746.1 Thomas Jefferson inherited the property, which bordered the Jefferson family’s Shadwell property, following his father’s death in 1756.2 In 1777, Thomas Jefferson purchased additional adjoining land that had been part of the original 1734 land grant.3

 From 1879-1903, the Pantops Academy, a boys’ school, was operated in the main house on the portion of the property known as Lower Pantops (the property was divided in 1874).9

 In 1929, after passing through several owners, the main house burned and in 1938 a new house was built for the owner at the time, James Cheek.
-The house, which remains on the property, was designed by architect B. Charles Baker, and is thought to be located on the site originally leveled by Jefferson.10
+The Cheek house, which remains on the property, was designed by architect B. Charles Baker, and is thought to be located on the site originally leveled by Jefferson.10

 Today, the property is owned by the University of Virginia and houses the Thomas Jefferson Center for the Protection of Free Speech as well as the Kluge-Ruhe Art Museum.11